Questions We Typically Hear at Texas Grass Fed Farms

 Texas customers benefit from closer proximity to our operations, which can mean faster delivery times and lower shipping costs.
 But we believe everyone deserves access to quality grass fed beef regardless of where they live.

-Q: Why is grass fed beef online more expensive than the grocery store?
+Q: Why is grass fed beef online more expensive than the grocery store beef?

 Fair question.
-There are real reasons for the price difference, and none of them involve padding margins.
+There are real reasons for the price difference.

 The cattle need more room.
 Regenerative grazing requires significantly more acreage per animal than a feedlot.
 That land isn't free.
 Also, to get a grassfed steer to finish earlier, they are given access to clover, high protein alfalfa, and other grasses and forages to help them gain weight faster which adds costs.